Dave Williams (wide receiver): Pittsburgh Steelers, 1973

 The Steelers claimed Williams on waivers from the Chargers in 1973.
 He played in one regular season game, and in a playoff game.
 The Steelers released him from his contract in the spring of 1974.

 Southern California Sun, 1974–1975

 Williams reported to the Southern California Sun training camp on June 5, 1973.
 He played his last pro football in the World Football League, with two seasons at the Southern California Sun, and he scored a total of twenty touchdowns.
-Williams is credited with holding the players together throughout the winter of 1975 when they had not received paychecks since the previous September.
+Williams was credited with holding the players together throughout the winter of 1975 when they had not received paychecks since the previous September.
 Club president Larry Hatfield said, "But we would have lost a lot more [players] without the job Dave did.
 His role in keeping the team together was extremely substantial He took the time to understand our problems in depth and convey them to the players."